Fan287/parenting_product_project/README.md

 ## Explain code in hktv_demo.py
 Here will explain the structure of code and some reasons of the design.
 The code is divided into 7 parts.
 ### Part 1: import and install the required libraries
-The libraries needed for the script are specified in the "requirements.txt" file.
+The script requires several libraries, which are specified in the "requirements.txt" file.
+The libraries are used for the following reasons:
+1. time and datetime: used to work with dates and times.
+They are utilized to indicate the date of data scraping.
+2. selenium: used for web scraping.
+It allows the script to interact with web browsers and retrieve data from web pages.
+3. re: support for regular expressions.
+It is used for data cleansing, specifically for extracting and manipulating text patterns.
+4. pandas: used to save the scraped data into a data frame format.
 ### Part 2: land to the target page and category (setting needed)
 1. It starts by setting the starting URL to the parenting products category on HKTVmall.
 2. It then attempts to close any ads that may appear on the page.
 If an ad is found, it locates the close button and clicks on it to close the ad.
-If no ad is found, it prints a message indicating that there is no ad.
    ```python
    try:
     close_ad_button = driver.find_element(By.XPATH, '//i[@class="btnCloseLarge"]')